 Through discussion group activity and events, they take knowledge created by the DairyNZ research and development teams out to farmers as well as facilitating the sharing of farmer know-how.

-The extension teams are grouped into 9 regions.
+These teams are grouped into 8 regions.
 Each region has its own plan that defines the regional objectives and ensuing range of activities.
-These plans are determined by input from local farmers, rural professionals as well as DairyNZ staff.
-This approach ensures that the work the local extension teams do is targeted at areas which are most relevant to a particular region.
+These plans are determined by input from local farmers, rural professionals and DairyNZ staff.
+This approach ensures that the work the local teams do is targeted at areas which are most relevant to a particular region.

 Around 1,700 discussion groups occur each year and these often involve a range of local and national expertise.
 These are all about providing insights into new ways of doing things, sharing farmer knowledge and giving farmers the inspiration and confidence to implement new practices.

 To find out more about discussion groups click here.